 - Add the dry ingredients to the wet ingredients until combined.

 - Put the dough for 30 minutes in the fridge and then preheat the oven to 350F.

 - Scoop out 1 tablespoon of the batter onto the tray with a silicone mat or parchment paper.

 - Press down gently with your fingers to flatten slightly.

 - Top each with a few additional chocolate chips, if desired.

 - Bake for 10 minutes.

 - Let them cool completely to remove from the baking sheet, otherwise the cookies may break apart.

 If you like Flourless Pumpkin Chocolate Chip Cookies recipe, please share with your friends and family.
 Do you wanna taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google +, Instagram and Facebook for all delicious recipes updates.
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram and Facebook for all delicious recipes updates like this Sweet Potato Tuna Patties Recipe!
 As always, you are really appreciated for stopping by.